atlassian/data-center-helm-charts/docs/docs/examples/cluster/EKS_SETUP.md

 ```

 ---
+!!!tip "Next step - Ingress controller"

-Having established a cluster, continue with provisioning the [prerequisite infrastructure](../../userguide/PREREQUISITES.md).
+    Having established a cluster, continue with provisioning the next piece of prerequisite infrastructure, the [Ingress controller](../../userguide/PREREQUISITES.md#provision-an-ingress-controller).